 Savings Deposit Program.
-Service members deployed to a combat zone get guaranteed 10 percent interest on money put into a savings account, up to $10,000 for each deployment.
+Service members deployed to a combat zone get guaranteed 10% interest on money put into a savings account, up to $10,000 for each deployment.
 That’s unheard of outside the military.
-Bonus: You keep earning 10 percent interest up to three months after you return.
+Bonus: You keep earning 10% interest up to three months after you return.

 Thrift Savings Plan.
 Sure, retirement seems a long way off.
 But your future self will thank your present self if you earmark a portion of each paycheck to retirement via the Thrift Savings Plan.
 It’s the easiest money you’ll likely make, thanks to compound interest.
-If you stash $100 in a retirement account (earning 2 percent interest) twice a month for the next 30 years, you’ll be looking at a balance of $102,500.
+If you stash $100 in a retirement account (earning 2% interest) twice a month for the next 30 years, you’ll be looking at a balance of $102,500.
 You have several plans to choose from.
-Bonus: It’s one of the lowest cost retirement savings plans out there, charging just 29 cents per $1,000 of investment.
+Bonus: It’s one of the lowest cost retirement savings plans out there, charging just 40 cents per $1,000 of investment each year.

 Free college.
-Thanks to the Post-9/11 GI Bill, you can get the full cost of in-state tuition and fees at public colleges covered for up to four academic years, or up to nearly $22,000 a year for private colleges.
+Thanks to the Post-9/11 GI Bill, you can get the full cost of in-state tuition and fees at public colleges covered for up to four academic years, or contributions for a private college education.
 You’ll also get a housing stipend and up to $1,000 a year for books and tutoring.
 Benefits cover the cost of education and training programs, including undergraduate and graduate studies, vocational schools and technical training.
 Learn the ins and outs of different GI Bill programs.
-Bonus: Benefits last up to 15 years after active duty and are transferable to a spouse or children.
+Bonus: Benefits may be transferable to a spouse or children.
 If your service ended before Jan.
 1, 2013, you have 15 years to use this benefit.
 If your service ended on or after Jan.
 1, 2013, the benefit won’t expire.

 Affordable housing.
 Service members get a tax-free housing allowance when government quarters are not provided.
 The size of the monthly subsidy is based on your rank, location and family size.
 It is intended to cover part of your rent or mortgage payment so you can live off base comparably to civilians.

 Low-cost life insurance.
 Service members have access to some of the lowest-cost life insurance available anywhere.
-You can provide your family with financial security at just 7 cents per $1,000 of insurance.
-That means for up to $400,000 of life insurance, you pay only $28 a month, regardless of age or health.
+You can provide your family with financial security at just 6 cents per $1,000 of insurance.
+That means for up to $400,000 of life insurance, you pay only $24 a month, regardless of age or health.
 You also get traumatic injury coverage for just $1 per month.